UNIVERSITY OF WISCONSIN River Falls

 Theme: Systematic Inquiry into Student Learning

-*A member of the FASDB will serve in the role of organizer and facilitator of this program.
+*A member of the FASDB (OPID Faculty Representative) will serve in the role of Program Coordinator.

 Who Can Participate?